 - Army barracks

 The potbelly was developed in the mid-19th century as an improvement on some of the older cast iron designs, such as the Franklin stove.
-It became an icon of Americana, portrayed in illustrations, photographs and movies.
-While it was heavy, weighing several hundred pounds, it was still relatively mobile.
+It became an icon of Americana, portrayed in illustrations, photographs, and films.
+While it was heavy--weighing several hundred pounds--it was still relatively mobile.
 Unlike a fireplace, which usually required a masonry chimney, the potbelly's stovepipe could be disassembled and moved.
-Being this transportable, it was easy to ship from catalog stores and easy to transport to the Great American West.
+Being this transportable, it was easy to ship from catalog stores as well as to transport to the Great American West.

-Care and Restoration Is Vital
+Potbelly Stove Care and Restoration Is Vital

 The most important factor is to determine the condition of the firebox, the grate, and the stovepipe.
 Look for cracks, warping, or gaps; don't put a fire in the stove if these appear unsound.
 A professional stove restorer can evaluate the potbelly for safety and possibly repair the identified damage.

 Since the potbelly is made of cast iron, it's subject to severe rusting.
 Therefore, you need to keep it away from water if possible.
 If there is minor rust, use either a steel wool pad or a drill mounted wire brush to remove it.

 If those that aren't painted need a touch up, use black stove polish or paste found at a local hardware store.
 Rub the polish onto the stove and light a fire in it to cure the polish.
 If the stove won't hold a fire, enamel paint will also work.
 Don't use enamel paint on one that can hold a fire, as once a fire is lighted, the enamel paint will peel and smell.